Skip to main content

 The hierarchy displayed in a Powersheet sheet is defined by two configuration layers working together:

-1. Domain model — defines entity types (e.g., UserNeed, SystemRequirement, DesignRequirement) and the relationships between them, including cardinality, storage mechanism, and navigation property names
+1. Data model — defines entity types (e.g., UserNeed, SystemRequirement, DesignRequirement) and the relationships between them, including cardinality, storage mechanism, and navigation property names

 2. Sheet configuration — defines which columns to show, how to sort and group rows, and which sources with expand clauses to use for loading related entities

-The domain model provides the structural skeleton.
-The sheet configuration decides which parts of that skeleton to display and how. diagram
+The data model provides the structural skeleton.
+The sheet configuration decides which parts of that skeleton to display and how.

 Row Levels and Expansion Paths